7,065,000 pageviews

 Defense attorney Jerald Graber, in his address to the jurors, argued that his client should have been charged with a lesser form of criminal homicide than capital murder.
 Mr. Graber said the state could not prove that the defendant had committed an intentional homicide in the commission of an underlying felony such as kidnapping or sexual assault, the legal requirements of a capital murder conviction.
 (This was an absurd argument.
 The second Reyes and his friend kept Cervantes from leaving the apartment they committed the crime of kidnapping.
 Moreover, the consensual sex had quickly turned to rape.)

 According to Miranda Leal, Reyes, in bragging about the murder, performed a freestyle rap about a threesome with a girl that led to torture and murder.
-To prove that he wasn't making any of this stuff up, Reyes showed Leal a cellphone photograph of himself, his friend Victor, and a girl having sex.
+To prove that he wasn't making any of this up, Reyes showed Leal a cellphone photograph of himself, his friend Victor and a girl having sex.

-Miranda Leal testified that the defendant revealed to her how he had choked, bludgeoned, then stabbed the victim in the face and torso with a screwdriver.
+Miranda Leal testified that the defendant revealed to her how he had choked, bludgeoned then stabbed the victim in the face and torso with a screwdriver.
 When Cervantes tried to escape the attack he "clotheslined" her then hit her in the head with the porcelain toilet tank lid, breaking it in half.
 The witness said the defendant's story was so bizarre and sick she didn't believe it until she learned that Cervantes' body had been found in the vacant apartment.

-Miranda Leal was followed to the stand by Agapita Gonzales, the second person Reyes had confided to.
+Miranda Leal was followed to the stand by Agapita Gonzales, the second person Reyes had confided in.
 According to this witness, "he said somebody wanted his soul."
 Gonzales revealed that the defendant's account of his activities that night caused her to fear for her own life.
 At times during her testimony she broke into tears.

-On the third day of the Reyes murder trial, prosecutor Jordan introduced letters the defendant had written from the Harris County Jail in which he claimed the Devil watched him that night and directed his activities.
+On the third day of the Reyes murder trial prosecutor Jordan introduced letters the defendant had written from the Harris County Jail in which he claimed the Devil watched him that night and directed his activities.
 Reyes had written, "He [the Devil] was standing there, watching me and Victor.
 It's all good.
 It's what the Devil asked for."

-After the prosecution rested its case, defense attorney Graber did not put his client on the stand.
-In his closing remarks to the jury, the defense lawyer assured the jurors that finding the defendant guilty of a lesser homicide offense would not mean that Corriann Cervantes was denied justice.
+After the prosecution rested its case defense attorney Graber did not put his client on the stand.
+In his closing remarks to the jury the defense lawyer assured the jurors that finding the defendant guilty of a lesser homicide offense would not mean that Corriann Cervantes was denied justice.

-On December 11, 2014, the jury, after deliberating just one hour, found the defendant guilty of capital murder, a crime that carried a mandatory life sentence without parole.
+On December 11, 2014 the jury, after deliberating just one hour, found the defendant guilty of capital murder, a crime that carried a mandatory life sentence without parole.

 5 comments: